from training.npr.org: https://training.npr.org/sources/tonia-poteat/

-Physician Dr. Pedro Jose is the dean of the Roseman University College of Medicine.
-Previously, he was a professor of medicine, founding chair of the Department of Humanities, Health, and Society and associate dean for community engagement at Florida International University.
+Dr. Pedro “Joe” Greer is the founding dean of the Roseman University College of Medicine, a Nevada-based medical school in the planning stages.
+Previously, he was a professor of medicine, founding chair of the Department of Humanities, Health, and Society, and associate dean for community engagement at Florida International University.

 Edwin Park is a research professor at the Georgetown University McCourt School of Public Policy.
 Previously, he was vice president for health policy at the Center on Budget and Policy Priorities.
 He also worked as a Medicaid professional staff member for the U.S. Senate Finance Committee and as an attorney specializing in health law.